Chom Thong, Phitsanulok: History

 People were digging for gold in the area of tree pagodas near the village called Ban Kra'om Thong (บ้านกระออมทอง).
 Later they changed the name to Ban Chom Thong.

 On 16 December 1996 Ministry of Interior announced the establishment of Chom Thong Subdistrict Administrative Organization - SAO (ongkan borihan suan tambon).
 On 25 December 1996 it was published in Government Gazette, volume 113, section 52 Ngor.

 Administration

-Central government
+Provincial government

 The administration of ฺChom Thong subdistrict (tambon) is responsible for an area that covers 22,380 rai ~ 35.8 sqkm and consists of nine administrative villages (muban).
-As of 2022: 3,995 people and 1,641 households.
+As of 2025: 4,047 people and 1,731 households.